 Steven McCool is named in Chambers & Partners as a nationally recognized litigator.
 He has served as lead counsel in more than 75 criminal and civil jury and bench trials.
 Mr. McCool is also a Fellow of the American College of Trial Lawyers.

-Julia Coleman has been recognized by Super Lawyers® as a rising star in 2020 and 2021.
-Ms. Coleman has also been recognized as “One to Watch” by Best Lawyers in America® by U.S. News & World Report in 2021.
+Julia Coleman has been recognized by Super Lawyers® as a rising star in 2020, 2021, and 2022.
+Ms. Coleman has also been recognized as “One to Watch” by Best Lawyers in America® by U.S. News & World Report in 2021 and 2022.

 - Lead counsel for an international sports broadcasting company executive in civil RICO action arising out of FIFA investigation